quantify-os/quantify-core/docs/installation.rst

 #.
 Install Quantify (and JupyterLab) in a new conda environment, see also the `Conda cheat sheet <https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html>`_.

+    N.B.
+If you are interested to contribute to Quantify-core and/or Quantify-scheduler you should :ref:`set them up for local development instead <Setting up for local development>`.

     .. code-block::

         $ conda create --name quantify-env python=3.8